-As a small charter school LEA, Growing Up Green Charter School (GUGCS) conducts regular reviews of student needs through our ongoing analysis of student data and other performance data.
-We also meet regularly to talk about other identified needs in the school community, including all possible behavioral or social-emotional concerns.
-Through this ongoing assessment of needs at the schoolwide and individual level, GUGCS has determined that our at-risk students continue to require supplemental support in Reading and Math through targeted interventions.
+As a small charter school LEA, Growing Up Green Charter School II (GUG 2) conducts regular reviews of student needs through our ongoing analysis of student data.
+GUG 2 leadership teams meet regularly to discuss and identify needs in the school community, including behavioral or social-emotional concerns.
+Through this ongoing assessment of needs at the schoolwide, grade-wide, and individual student level, GUG 2 has determined that our at-risk students continue to require supplemental support in Reading and Math through targeted interventions.

-To alleviate these needs, the school uses Title I, Part A funding to implement a tiered Response to Intervention program with specialized curricula, which includes partially covering the salaries of a Math Coordinator, a Math and Science Coordinator, and a Learning Specialist, all of whom provide interventions to students at risk of academic failure.
+To alleviate these needs, GUG 2 uses Title I, Part A funding to implement a tiered Response to Intervention program with specialized curricula, which includes partially covering the salaries of the Math Curriculum & Instruction Coach, an Associate Teacher, and the STEM Curriculum Coordinator, all of whom provide interventions to students at risk of academic failure.
 Through the RTI program, the school uses a process defined in three tiers to deliver differentiation strategies and interventions to struggling students:

-- Tier 1: Students receive differentiated instruction and extra support within the classroom environment, where progress is monitored classroom teachers weekly. - Tier 2: Students receive small group instructional support (push-in or Pull-out) from an intervention teacher, where progress is documented on a weekly basis. - Tier 3: Students receive small group or individualized support from a special education certified learning specialist on an at-risk basis.
+- Tier 1: Students receive differentiated instruction and extra support within the classroom environment, where progress is monitored classroom teachers weekly. - Tier 2: Students receive small group instructional support (push-in or pull-out) from an intervention teacher, where progress is documented on a weekly basis. - Tier 3: Students receive small group or individualized support from a special education certified learning specialist on an at-risk basis.
 Students who continue to require this level of support over a period of time may be considered for an evaluation for special education services.

 Specialized curricula involve implementing different approaches to reading and math material.
-Reading approaches include using research-based reading programs, such as: Wilson Reading System, Fundations, Fountas and Pinnell Leveled Literacy Intervention, and Lindamood-Bell Visualizing and Verbalizing as well as Seeing Stars.
-Math support will come from using the principles of Stern mathematics for greater foundational skills and number sense.

-Ongoing assessments are used to monitor continuous student growth and to inform instructional planning, program evaluations and revisions, as needed.
-At the individual student level, a series of diagnostic, formative, benchmark and summative assessments enable us to identify students at risk of academic failure and those having difficulty reading.
-The assessments used include an internally created six-week assessment called Looking Forward, Looking Back (LFLB) tied to specific exit standards, in addition to Fountas and Pinnell and FastBridge.
+Reading approaches include using research-based reading programs, such as: Core Knowledge Language Arts (CKLA), Fishtank Learning, SPIRE, and Fountas and Pinnell Leveled Literacy Intervention at the elementary school.
+At the middle school, GUG 2 supports students with IXL and the Read 180 program for ELA.
+Math support at the elementary school uses the principles of Stern mathematics for greater foundational skills and number sense.
+The middle school uses IXL and Desmos as its core curricular program with Math 180 for additional support for students.
+Ongoing assessments are used to monitor continuous student growth and to inform instructional planning, program evaluations, and revisions, as needed.
+At the individual student level, a series of diagnostic, formative, benchmark, and summative assessments enable us to identify students at risk of academic failure and those having difficulty reading.
+The assessments used include an internally created six-week assessment called Looking Forward, Looking Back (LFLB) tied to specific exit standards, in addition to running records from Fountas and Pinnell to determine reading levels.
+GUG 2 also uses a nationally-normed assessment from FastBridge to assess reading and math concepts and skills.